diego-plan9/lillinput/README.md

 ### Configuring the swipe actions

 Each `--swipe-{foo}` argument accepts one or several "actions", in the form `{type}:{command}`.
-For example, the following command specifies an action for moving to the next workspace in `i3`, and an action for creating a file when swiping up:
+For example, the following invocation specifies two actions for the "three finger swipe up": moving to the next workspace in `i3`, and creating a file.

 ```
-lillinput --swipe-up-3 "i3:workspace next" --swipe-up-3 "command:touch myfile"
+lillinput --swipe-up-3 "i3:workspace next" --swipe-up-3 "command:touch /tmp/myfile"
 ```

 Currently, the available action types are `i3` and `command`.